-The general meeting of a limited liability or joint stock company is required to approve, in advance, an intended merger, de-merger or a business transfer (in the case of a business transfer, an approval is required only if the transfer concerns the entire business of a company).
-The required minimum majority is three-quarters of the shareholders (in a limited liability company), and two-thirds of the shareholders (in a joint stock company).
+The general meeting of an OOD or AD is required to approve, in advance, an intended merger, de-merger or a business transfer (in the case of a business transfer, an approval is required only if the transfer concerns the entire business of a company), or in case of an OOD, acceptance of new shareholders.
+The required minimum majority is three-quarters of the shareholders (in an OOD), and two-thirds of the shareholders (in an AD).

-A transfer of shares must be approved by the general meeting of a limited liability company ("OOD") by more than half of the shareholders.
-No such statutory requirement exists in the case of a joint stock company ("AD").
+A transfer/acquisition of shares in other companies must be approved at the general meeting of an OOD by more than half of the shareholders.
+No such statutory requirement exists in the case of an AD.